aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Again, notice that Dafny is OK with us calling our stub.
 This is a powerful tool.
-We don't add any pre or post conditions in this workshop.
-But if we did Dafny will uses these requirements and then when an implementation is added make sure they are honored.
+Dafny will uses these requirements and then when an implementation is added make sure they are honored.

 ## Step 16